mullex/csmpi/README.md

 # csmpi
-the open source project for Chian Stock Market Panic Index
+This is the open source project for China Stock Market Panic Index proposed by Alex Yang in 2015.
+CSMPI aims to be an more accurate indicator than MACS, KDJ and RSI on the trend of shares in the China Stock Market.
+It reflects and predicts the panic level of the China Stock Market by using the big data analysis of selected stock market experts, social media discussions, and the level 1 data etc.